CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

     avoid introducing new terms, or terms that are specific to Intel’s literature/documentation.

-      - Intel often uses “malicious adversary,” but here I have used “attacker” to align with the [CWE glossary](https://cwe.mitre.org/documents/glossary/).
+      - Intel often uses "malicious adversary," but here I have used "attacker" to align with the [CWE glossary](https://cwe.mitre.org/documents/glossary/).

-      - “Transient,” “transient execution,” “transient operations,” etc. do not exist in the CWE glossary but have been used in other CWEs.
-I had initially drafted these descriptions without using the word “transient,” but this often led to unappealing verbosity—I had to spell out “operations that execute but do not commit to architectural state” many times.
-Perhaps MITRE should consider adding “transient” to its CWE glossary.
+      - "Transient," "transient execution," "transient operations," etc. do not exist in the CWE glossary but have been used in other CWEs.
+I had initially drafted these descriptions without using the word "transient," but this often led to unappealing verbosity—I had to spell out "operations that execute but do not commit to architectural state" many times.
+Perhaps MITRE should consider adding "transient" to its CWE glossary.

-      - I make liberal use of the term “processor event,” which is intended to convey “something that happens while the processor is executing operations.”
+      - I make liberal use of the term "processor event," which is intended to convey "something that happens while the processor is executing operations."
 This could be anything from a fault to a snoop assist.

   - I have tried my best to adhere to the [submission